Gubaer/josm-scripting-plugin/README.md

 # edit build.gradle and add a new pair with a plugin build number and a
 # JOSM build number

-% git clean build              # build the plugin
+% gradle clean build           # build the plugin
-% git deploy                   # deploys the plugin jar to github,
+% gradle deploy                # deploys the plugin jar to github,
                                # where it is picked up by the JOSM
                                # plugin installer
 ```